till213/Tell-Tours/Europe/Switzerland/Steeler/Leg-5/README.md

 - **Schöllenen Gorge** (Schöllenenschlucht)
 - In Early Modern Switzerland, a legend developed **which attributed the construction of the bridge to the Devil.**
 - The name **Teiffels Brucken** ("Devil's Bridge", modern German: Teufelsbrücke) is **first recorded in 1587**
-- Legend: **the people of Uri recruited the Devil** for the difficult task of building the bridge.
+- Legend: **the people of Uri recruited the Devil** for the difficult task of building the bridge
-- The **Devil requested to receive the first thing to pass the bridge** in exchange for his help.
+- The **Devil requested to receive the first thing to pass the bridge** in exchange for his help
 - To trick the Devil, who expected to receive the soul of the first man to pass the bridge, ...
 - ... the people of Uri **sent across a dog by throwing a piece of bread**, and the dog was **promptly torn to pieces by the Devil**
 - A **modern retelling** was published by **Meinrad Lienert**, Schweizer Sagen und Heldengeschichten (**1915**)